Modulated Neural ODEs: Experiments

-To investigate our model's performance on video sequences we test it on the bouncing balls dataset, a benchmark often used in temporal generative modeling \cite{sutskever2008recurrent, gan2015deep, yildiz2019ode2vae}.
-For data generation, we modify the original implementation of \citet{sutskever2008recurrent} by adding friction to the system.
-We assume a per-sequence friction constant, which slows down the ball by a constant factor.

-Our framework improves predictive capability for video sequences as confirmed by empirical observations, see Fig.~\ref{fig:rec_bb} (for additional sequences see Fig.~\ref{fig:bb-pred} in App.~\ref{ap:add_results} ) and test MSE (Fig.~\ref{fig:mse_all} (\textbf{c})).
-More specifically, standard NODE model fails to predict the correct position of the object at further time horizons, while our framework \textsc{INODE} corrects this error (see Fig.\ref{fig:rec_bb} red box).
-Furthermore, the dynamics modulating variable is beneficial even at short prediction horizons, as visible in Fig.~\ref{fig:mse_all} (\textbf{c}).
-Nonetheless, the addition of the SSL loss term does not bring any benefits.
+To investigate the performance of our framework on video sequences we test it on a bouncing ball dataset, a benchmark often used in temporal generative modeling \citep{sutskever2008recurrent, gan2015deep, yildiz2019ode2vae}.
+For data generation, we modify the original implementation of \citet{sutskever2008recurrent} by adding friction to every data trajectory, where friction is sampled from $\bbU[0,0.1]$.
+The friction slows down the ball by a constant factor and is to be inferred by the dynamics modulator.
+We use $\Ntr=1000$ training sequences of length $\Ttr=20$, and $\Nval=\Ntest=100$ validation and test trajectories with length $\Tval=20$ and $\Ttest=40$.
+Our framework improves predictive capability for video sequences as shown in Table~\ref{tab:mocap-rmnit-test-mse}.
+As visible in Fig~.\ref{fig:ball}, the standard \node model fails to predict the position of the object at further time points, while \monode corrects this error.
+For the second-order variants, \lsonode and \molsonode, we again observe our framework improving MSE from $0.0181$ to $0.014$.